Invoked1/Doom3-MacOS-X.12-UB/README.md

   Both shared libs are compiled and included in the app bundle.
 A different dylib is loaded, based on the "fs_game" variable.
 You can also switch to the expansion in-game.

-- Better behaviour when launching in quitting the application.
+- Better behaviour when launching and quitting the application.

   On launch, Doom 3 doesn't jump into the foreground when you're still using other apps.
 When quitting, the input subsystem is properly destroyed, releasing the mouse cursor.